Behodler/limbo/documentation/Layer2Scarcity.md

 ## Layer 2 proposal

 ### A small tweak to Behodler AMM
 Suppose we launch Behodler on Arbitrum.
 We deploy the Behodler AMM and Limbo.
 Limbo issues an Arbitrum version of Flan.
-For now, we don't concern ourselves with the relationship between this Flan and main net Flan.
+For now, we don't concern ourselves with the relationship between this Flan and mainnet Flan.

 Unlike the Behodler on mainnet, Behodler Arbitrum cannot issue SCX to token deposits.
 Rather there is one white listed token which can be deposited to produce SCX.
 So if we set the special token to Dai then only Dai can be deposited to produce SCX.
 This SCX is a new type of SCX.
-It has a different contract address to mainent SCX.
+It has a different contract address to mainnet SCX.

 We create a wrapper token on Arbitrum for porting across mainnet SCX.
-So you deposit SCX on a bridge on mainent and you are issued this wrapper SCX on the Abitrum blockchain just as you do with other tokens currently.
+So you deposit SCX on a bridge on mainnet and you are issued this wrapper SCX on the Abitrum blockchain just as you do with other tokens currently.

 Let's call this wrapper of mainnet SCX on Arbitrum Scarcity Prime (SCX_p) and the version of Scarcity issued by Arbitrum Behodler Scarcity L2 (SCX_L2).